 We all need to vote.
 This is our civil/civic responsibility, as citizens of this country; just as paying taxes is our civic duty.
 I learned that many people, especially Christians, do not vote.
 There are some who never vote but complain about the candidates in office.
-In 1st Timothy 2:2, the Apostle Paul admonishes believers in Ephesus to “Pray for all who are in authority that we may lead a quiet and peaceable life.”
-The practice of praying and ‘not doing’ is not Biblical.
-If we have it in our power to do something – we need to do it and stop putting everything on God to do and stop blaming the devil for everything.
-We need to learn to take personal responsibility for our lives and actions, and learn how to solve problems when we have it in our ability to do so; what if Dr. Martin Luther King (to name one) took on many of the lazy attitudes we see in people today?
-Would there have been a civil rights movement?
+In 1st Timothy 2:2, the Apostle Paul admonished believers in Ephesus to “Pray for all who are in authority that they may lead a quiet and peaceable life.”
+This is also a true saying for us today.
+The practice of praying and ‘not doing’ is not a practice approved by the Bible.
+If we have it in our power or ability to do something – we need to do it and stop putting everything on God to do; and especially, stop blaming the devil for everything.
+We need to learn to take personal responsibility and accountability for our lives and actions.
+We need to learn how to solve problems when we have it in our ability to do so; what if Dr. Martin Luther King (to name one) took on many of the lazy attitudes we see in people today?
+Would there had been a civil rights movement for the civil rights for everyone?
 Probably not!
-So listen to the candidates that are running for public office, and research their backgrounds; to make sure that the person you vote for is the right candidate you are voting into office.
-Don’t vote for hypocrites, but vote for people who will do the right things by people and by this country.
-As a republic, this is the reason we vote them into office – not to represent themselves, but to represent us.
+So listen to the candidates that are running for public office, and research their backgrounds; to make sure the person you are voting for is the right candidate you are helping to put in office.
+Don’t vote for someone based on their ethnicity, gender, or because the candidate belongs to the same political party you favor.
+But vote for people who will do the right things by people and by this country.
+As a republic, this is the reason we vote candidates into office – not to represent themselves, but to represent us.

 – Blessings to all of you.